dredd-bot/Dredd/PrivacyPolicy.md

 ### 1. What does it store?
 #### Dredd stores the following:
 ##### • Server IDs for servers data (prefixes, and other settings like logging, automod and so on), blacklist.
-##### • User IDs for blacklist, nickname changes, todo lists, warnings (including automod warns) from moderators in servers, temporary mutes, suggestions, bug reports and following suggestions/bug reports.
+##### • User IDs for blacklist, nickname changes, todo lists, warnings (including automod warns) from moderators in servers, temporary mutes, suggestions and following suggestions.

 ### 2. Who can access the data?
 #### Following people can access ALL of the data: